cristoper/feedmixer/README.rst

 FeedMixer
 =========
-FeedMixer is a tiny WSGI (Python3) micro service which takes a list of feed URLs and returns a new feed consisting of the most recent `n` entries from each given feed.
+FeedMixer is a little web service (Python3/WSGI) which takes a list of feed URLs and  combines them into a single (Atom, RSS, or JSON) feed.
+Useful for personal news aggregators, "planet"-like websites, etc.

 Status
 ------